GPUs under 200 GPUs under 200

 200 GPU 3DMark Time Spy chart

 This benchmark has historically been a good indicator of what to expect in games.
-Unfortunately, the Intel Arc A580 is not nearly as fast in the real world, at least not yet.
+Unfortunately, the Intel Arc A580 is not as fast in the real world at this point.
 Some average frame rates from current triple-A titles:

 Five game average

-Bottom line: The entry-level GPU market has been weak for some time, but Intel’s Arc A580 and the now more affordable Radeon RX 6600 are worthy of consideration.
-Until Intel’s Arc drivers improve, I would nevertheless argue that the Radeon RX 6600 remains the best GPU under $200 at this time.
-Nvidia’s RTX 3050 6GB is much better than the GTX 1650 that it replaces, but rasterization performance is lower than the competition and it’s too weak for ray-tracing.
+Bottom line: Intel’s Arc A580 may be worth considering depending on the titles you play, but the Radeon RX 6600 remains the best overall GPU under $200.
+Nvidia’s RTX 3050 6GB is much better than the GTX 1650 that it replaces, but rasterization performance is worse than the competition and it’s usually not fast enough for ray-tracing at 60 FPS.

 Buy Now or Wait?